Peter H. Jacobse

 We made graphene nanoribbons with magnetic properties!
 Check it out!

 I am a micronaut: someone who loves to explore (E, x, y, z)-space (and its Fourier counterparts in reciprocal space) of surfaces and molecules using scanning probe microscopy and hyperspectral analysis techniques.
-I am an expert skilled in scanning probe microscopy (scanning tunneling (STM) and atomic force microscopy (AFM)) with more than a decade and several tens of papers under my belt, and have a particular knack for ultra-high resolution mapping of transport and electronic structure of materials, down to individual molecular orbitals.
+I am skilled in scanning probe microscopy (scanning tunneling (STM) and atomic force microscopy (AFM)) with more than a decade of experience and several tens of papers under my belt, and have a particular knack for ultra-high resolution mapping of structures, charge transport and electronic structure of materials, down to individual atoms and individual molecular orbitals.
+I am particularly interested in exploring quantum effects at different dimensionalities, such as 0D defects inside 1D or 2D materials such as graphene and transition metal dichalcogenides (TMDs).

 I am a carbon architect: someone who loves to build interesting structures; but my building blocks are atoms and chemical bonds instead of bricks and steel.
 I use chemical reactions instead of concrete to assemble the structures that I am interested in.
 Then, I zoom in on the new quantum mechanical properties that they exhibit.
 The nanostructures that I make are of interest for use in faster, smaller, smarter and more energy-efficient nanoelectronics, including spintronics and quantum computing.
 Recent breakthroughs in the realms of machine learning (ML) and artificial intelligence (AI) are straining computational resources more than ever, and I am working hard on exploring the materials of the future to facilitate these developments.
 More recently, I have been exploring biomolecules on surfaces, like DNA.

-I am a former postdoctoral researcher at the University of California, Berkeley in the group of Michael F. Crommie, where my research focused on designing, building and analyzing carbon-based nanostructures on surfaces.
+My research at UC Berkeley focused on designing, building and analyzing carbon-based nanostructures on surfaces.
 One of my favorite materials is graphene nanoribbons - narrow strips of the wonder material graphene - which are excellent conductors of electricity.
-I have been at the forefront of developing strategies to engineer electron spin and magnetism in nanoribbons and carbon-based lattices.
-Magnetism and spin are important ingredients for data storage, spintronics (a greener, more energy-efficient alternative to electronics) and quantum computing.
+I have been at the forefront of developing strategies to engineer electron defects hosting spin and magnetic properties in nanoribbons and carbon-based lattices.
+Magnetism and spin are important ingredients for data storage, spintronics (a greener, more energy-efficient alternative to electronics) and quantum information science (QIS).
+I am currently continuing to pursue my work on quantum defects, but have expanded my horizon from carbon to all kinds of 1D and 2D materials.

 I have been at the forefront of the development of techniques to improve the synthetic capabilities of carbon-based nanostructures.
 For example, I have pioneered matrix-assisted direct transfer, an important technique to bring polymers and macromolecules onto the surface and turn them into graphene nanoribbons, after they have been prepared by chemists.
 In addition, I have been at the forefront of turning carbon-based nanomaterials into actual devices that function as real transistors, and I have made steps in making new kinds of structures with different electronic properties.